Prescott Burgess

 Prescott Ennis Burgess (born March 6, 1984) is an American former professional football player who was a linebacker and special teamer in the National Football League (NFL).
-He was selected by the Ravens in the sixth round of the 2007 NFL draft.
+He was selected by the Baltimore Ravens in the sixth round of the 2007 NFL draft.
 He played college football for the Michigan Wolverines.
 Burgess was also a member of the New England Patriots.

 Early life

-Burgess attended Warren G. Harding High School in Warren, Ohio, where he played high school football.
+Prescott Burgess was born March 6, 1984, in Warren, Ohio.
+Burgess attended Warren G. Harding High School in Warren, Ohio.
 He ranked among the nation's best linebackers and defensive backs.

 College career

 After graduating from high school, Burgess attended the University of Michigan.
-He started 20 of the 46 games he played in, and was named an All-Big Ten Conference honorable mention in his junior (2005) and senior (2006) seasons.
+He started 20 of the 46 games he played in and was named an All-Big Ten Conference honorable mention in 2005 and 2006.

 Professional career

-Baltimore Ravens (first stint)
+Baltimore Ravens

 Burgess was selected in the sixth round (207th overall) in the 2007 NFL draft by the Baltimore Ravens.
 He played in his first eight games for Baltimore, recording four tackles before being placed on injured reserve with a hip injury on November 14.
 He missed the entire 2008 season, after being placed on injured reserve on August 11 with a broken forearm.
 Burgess played in the first two games of the 2009 season for the Ravens, picking up two tackles.